The Complete Positivity of Symmetric Tridiagonal and Pentadiagonal Matrices: Tridiagonal matrices

 Proposition 3.2 of \cite{CP} states that the cp-rank of a matrix $A$ (that is, the minimal number $k$ in Definition~\ref{def:cp}) is greater than or equal to the rank of $A$.
 We show that the cp-rank of any tridiagonal doubly stochastic matrix is the same as the rank, or equivalently, Equation~(\ref{veqn}) provides a way to construct a minimal rank-one decomposition.

-\begin{corollary} The cp-rank of any irreducible tridiagonal doubly stochastic matrix is equal to its rank. \end{corollary}
+\begin{corollary} The cp-rank of any positive semi-definite irreducible tridiagonal doubly stochastic matrix is equal to its rank. \end{corollary}

-\begin{proof} We can let $a_0=0$ as long as the matrix is positive definite by the proof of Proposition~\ref{PD_CP}.
-Therefore, for an $n\times n$ matrix $A$, the number of nonzero summands in Equation~(\ref{veqn}) is at most $n$.
+\begin{proof} Let $A$ be an $n\times n$ irreducible tridiagonal doubly stochastic matrix.
+We can let $a_0=0$ in the construction of the $v_i$ in Equation~\eqref{veqn} as long as the matrix $A$ is positive definite by the proof of Proposition~\ref{PD_CP}.
+Therefore, the number of nonzero summands in Equation~(\ref{veqn}) is at most $n$.

 An irreducible tridiagonal doubly stochastic matrix is singular if and only if it is the $2\times 2$ matrix with all entries the same (equal to $1/2$).
-Indeed, singular means that the rows are linear dependent, but this is impossible for $n\geq 3$ since irreducibility of a tridiagonal doubly stochastic matrix is equivalent to $b_i>0$ for all $i=1, \dots, n$ (and thus the rank of such a matrix is $n$).
+Indeed, singular means that the rows are linearly dependent, but this is impossible for $n\geq 3$ since irreducibility of a tridiagonal doubly stochastic matrix is equivalent to $b_i>0$ for all $i=1, \dots, n$ (and thus the rank of such a matrix is $n$).
 As previously stated, in the case of the $2\times 2$ all-$1/2$ matrix (which has rank 1), our decomposition gives a $2\times 1$ matrix $V=1/\sqrt{2}(1\,\, 1)^T$ (equivalently, a single vector $v=1/\sqrt2(1\,\, 1)^T$).
 For $n\geq 3$, an irreducible tridiagonal doubly stochastic matrix has rank $n$, and our decomposition gives $n$ vectors $v_1, \dots, v_n$. \end{proof}